LukBlan/the-odin-project/README.md

 ## [Etch A Sketch](https://lukblan.github.io/etch-a-sketch/)
-Implementation of sketchpad with flexbox
+Implementation of sketchpad with vanilla js